 If you want your MIG to automatically use zones that support the hardware that

-you specify in your MIG's instance template, you can set the MIG's target
+you specify in your MIG's configuration, you can set the MIG's target

 distribution shape to

-in zones that have the resources.
-If you want to prioritize the use of zonal
+schedules instances only in zones that have the resources.

 Target distribution shape.